mohotsi/SoccerTeamsPointRating/README.md

 run this class : SpanTeamRatingProject/src/main/scala/GameRating.scala

 you need java installed on your local machine;
-it is written in Scala
+it is written in Scala; It is a sbt project so you also need sbt installed.
+If you are suing IntelliJ IDE sbt will be downloaded automatically if not already present on your local machine